manntalati/manntalati/README.md

 ## Hi 👋

-I'm currently working as a data science intern at Ameren!
+🔭 Working as a data science intern at Ameren!

+🌱 Learning new ai/ml & backend tech stacks

+👯 Collaborating on uiuc-lifestyle

 Below are some of my proficiencies:
 - Programming Languages: Python, C++, Java, R, HTML, CSS, SQL, Typscript, Javascript